 Day 31- He Offers Forgiveness

-PRAYER: God, You gave a seat of honor to the lowest.
+PRAYER: God, You gave a seat of honor to the least and the lowest.
 That gives me hope because I can be pretty low myself.
-Thank you for drawing me when I sin.
+Thank you for drawing me toward you when I sin.
 Your love amazes me.

 Have you betrayed someone?
 Have you been running from your sin ever since?
 Its time to come close.
 Jesus already paid for it.
 The cross makes you clean.